vineyard-bloom/bloom-context-forms/docs/form-handler.md

 [Back to Contents](https://github.com/vineyard-bloom/bloom-context-forms#readme-contents)

-## Prepopulating `<FormProvider />`
+## Prepopulating `<FormHandler />`
 To have your form populate with existing data, pass in a JSON object of key/value pairs where the keys match your fieldNames prop.

 You may have to use an ajax call to grab the necessary data.
 Form.jsx will load those values as soon as it receives them.

 ## Submitting Forms
-`<FormProvider/>` will handle your form data, but you should write your own submitForm function and pass it in as a prop.
+`<FormHandler/>` will handle your form data, but you should write your own submitForm function and pass it in as a prop.
 Your submitForm should be able to handle formData, a FormData object of files, and both a success and fail callback.
 You *must* call the success and fail callbacks for the form to update `pendingRequest` -- otherwise, anything showing loading/pending that's dependent on that field will continue to spin endlessly.

 An example submitForm might look like:
 ```